 NEPA guidelines require consideration of noise abatement measures when noise impacts from a project would exceed Noise Abatement Criteria.
-CEQA regulations require mitigation measures be implemented when a significant noise impact would occur.
 Under the Federal Highway Administration (FHWA) regulations (23 CFR 772), noise abatement must be considered when existing or predicted future noise levels approach or exceed Noise Abatement Criteria (NAC), which is 67 dBA for surrounding residential uses; 66 dBA is considered as approaching this criterion.
 Noise abatement in the form of sound walls is evaluated on the basis of feasibility and reasonableness criteria that take into account the noise reduction that would be achieved by a sound wall and the cost of the wall relative to the number of homes that would receive noise abatement.
 These criteria are established in the Caltrans Traffic Noise Analysis Protocol for New Highway Construction, Reconstruction, and Retrofit Barrier Projects (Protocol).
 Under the Protocol, noise abatement is considered to be feasible from an acoustical perspective if it would achieve 5 dB of noise reduction at receivers where noise impacts are predicted.
 The Protocol also defines a procedure for assessing the reasonableness of noise barriers from a cost perspective based on a cost allowance for each benefited residence multiplied by the number of benefited residences.
 A benefited residence is a residence that would receive a noise level reduction of 5 dB or more with the sound wall.
 This cost allowance estimate is compared to the engineer's cost estimate for feasible sound walls.
 If the total cost of the wall is less than the total cost allowance, then the wall would be considered reasonable and would likely be incorporated into the project.